moobyfr/netmagis-tools/README.md

 netmagis-tools is a cli interface for netmagis, written in python.
 Now, you can script netmagis actions.

-Adapt the config.ini from reference, to mach your parameters
+Copy config.cfg.default as config.cfg and adapt the values to mach your parameters

 Examples:
 -----